Hakimbek/my-git-notes/Staging_Commits/Stash/README.md

 $ git stash pop
 ```

+The above command will re-apply the previous commits to the repository.

 ## Git Stash Drop (Unstash)
 The git stash drop command is used to delete a stash from the queue.
 Generally, it deletes the most recent stash.
 Caution should be taken before using stash drop command, as it is difficult to undo if once applied.